codefresh-io/docs.codefresh.io/_docs/installation/codefresh-on-prem.md

 #### NLB

-To use a **Network Load Balancer** - deploy a regular Codefresh installation with the following ingress config for the the `cf-ingress-controller` controller service.
+To use a **Network Load Balancer** - deploy a regular Codefresh installation with the following ingress config for the `cf-ingress-controller` controller service.

 `config.yaml`
 ```yaml